-- positive measures by the Council to create a safe and clean town environment in partnership with local businesses, transport operators, etc. - the provision of CCTV surveillance in town centres, ample taxi ranks. provision of public conveniences open late at night, street cleaning and litter patrols - powers of local authorities to designate parts of the local authority area as places where alcohol may not be consumed publicly - police enforcement of the general law concerning disorder, anti-social behaviour and ASBOs, including the issuing of fixed penalty notices for disorder, making dispersal orders, etc. - the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk - the confiscation of alcohol from children and adults in designated areas - police and/or local authority powers to close down instantly for up to 24 hours any licensed premises or temporary events on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance - the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question. - 1.63 If an applicant volunteers a prohibition or restriction in his/her operating schedule because his/her own risk assessment has determined such prohibition or restriction to be appropriate, such volunteered prohibitions or restrictions will become conditions attached to the licence or certificate and will be enforceable as such.
-The Licensing Authority reserves the legal right to amend the wording of offered prohibitions or restrictions to ensure they are clear and enforceable, but will ensure that the amended wording does not go beyond the original offering. - The Licensing Authority recognises that all applications should be considered 1.64 on an individual basis and any condition attached to such a licence will be tailored to each individual premises, to avoid the imposition of disproportionate and other burdensome conditions on those premises.
+- police and/or local authority powers to close down instantly for up to 24 hours any licensed premises or temporary events on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance - the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question. - 1.63 If an applicant volunteers a prohibition or restriction in his/her operating schedule because his/her own risk assessment has determined such prohibition or restriction to be appropriate, such volunteered prohibitions or restrictions will become conditions attached to the licence or certificate and will be enforceable as such.
+The Licensing Authority reserves the legal right to amend the wording of offered prohibitions or restrictions to ensure they are clear and enforceable, but will ensure that the amended wording does not go beyond the original offering. - The Licensing Authority recognises that all applications should be considered on an individual basis and any condition attached to such a licence will be tailored to each individual premises, to avoid the imposition of disproportionate and other burdensome conditions on those premises.
 Standard conditions, other than mandatory conditions, will, therefore, be avoided and no condition will be imposed that cannot be shown to be appropriate for promotion of the licensing objectives.